Driver Following Waze GPS App Gets Stuck On Newton Golf Course

 NEWTON (CBS) – This was not the type of drive that golfers at Brae Burn Country Club in Newton are accustomed to.

 Around 5 a.m. on Wednesday, police were called to the sixth hole of Brae Burn after an SUV became stuck.
-The man behind the wheel said he mistakenly followed his Waze GPS app onto the course.READ MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming For Americans?
+The man behind the wheel said he mistakenly followed his Waze GPS app onto the course.READ MORE: Frank Sumner Named Person Of Interest In 2000 Murder Of Molly Bish

 The driver said he dropped his friends off around 2 a.m., and it was pitch black out.
-As a result, the man said he took a turn too wide and got stuck.READ MORE: Researchers Looking For Volunteers To See If It's Safe To Mix COVID Vaccines
+As a result, the man said he took a turn too wide and got stuck.READ MORE: 77-Year-Old Man Shot During Fight With Dirt Bikers Was Defending Himself, Daughter Says

+“I think the moral of the story is, if you’re using one of these GPS apps, just keep your eyes on the road, your eyes won’t lie to you,” said Newton Police Lt.
+Bruce Apotheker.
+“I think if you saw that you were headed down some sort of road and it looked like it wasn’t going to go anywhere, that you would stop and turn around.”

-Newton Police said they did not smell alcohol or detect any signs of impairment.MORE NEWS: Hull Warns Of Lion's Mane Jellyfish Sightings; 'If You Do See One, Exit The Water'
+Newton Police said they did not smell alcohol or detect any signs of impairment.MORE NEWS: Rochester, NH Girl Reports Man Tried To Grab Her On Way To School

 The vehicle was removed and golf course employees said there were no signs of damage left behind.